rubyisttt/rubyisttt.github.io/_docs/05-configuration.md

   search_within_pages: true
 ```

-**Note:** Only the first 50 words of a post or page's body content is added to the Lunr search index.
+**备注：** Only the first 50 words of a post or page's body content is added to the Lunr search index.
 Setting `search_full_content` to `true` in your `_config.yml` will override this and could impact page load performance.
 {: .notice--warning}

 #### Algolia